thachit/todo_app_api/README.md

-# Fastapi Skeleton
+# Todo APP

-Fastapi Skeleton is a code base to start any project using Fast API
+A Backend API to manage todo list using Fast API

 ## Installation